|

 | > iacl.org > Andor

-Andor | | | The ReWatchers Re-watching the 1st season I stop to take some notes lest it all get forgotten again.
+Andor | | | The ReWatchers Re-watching the 1st season I stop to take some notes lest it all get forgotten - again.

-1st Interregnum Between 1983's Return of the jedi and 1999's The Phantom Menace - a 16 year gap in direct Skywalker - related storyline.
+1st Interregnum Between 1983's Return of the jedi and 1999's The Phantom Menace - a 16 year gap in direct Skywalker - related story line.

 2nd Interregnum Between 2005's "Revenge of the Sith" and 2015's "The Force Awakens" - a 10 year Skywalker gap.
 Book literature.
 Noteably: John Jackson Miller's 2014 novel A New Dawn and Chuck Wendig's Trilogy: Aftermath (2015), Life Debt (2016) and Empire's End (2017) deal with filling the 30 year gap between the events after the "Return of the Jedi", Briefly, the core worlds flock to join the Alliance forming "The New Republic", the remnants of the Empire collect, battle and are defeated a year later and flee to the outer rim and so-called "unknown regions" where they attempt to re-organize, rebuild and are infiltrated and pre-empted by Sidious and Snope and returning as "The 1st Order" utilizing new tactics and methods.